Karan15Nigam/Sampling_Assignment/README.md

 5)Evaluated model performance using accuracy, averaged across all five folds.

-6)Compared results and analyzed which sampling technique worked best for each model.
+6)Compared results and analyzed which sampling technique worked best for each model and stored the results in a .csv file(accuracy_results.csv).